-In order to assemble and disassemble the crane with the FACT components, the engine must be running and crane SETUP mode must be selected and confirmed.
+In order to assemble and disassemble the crane with the self-erecting system, the engine must be running and crane SETUP mode must be selected and confirmed.

-The gantry cylinders, hydraulic disconnect, rotating frame pins, and crawler pins are controlled by switches on the jacking and setup remote controls.
+The jacking cylinders, boom butt cylinder, gantry cylinders, hydraulic disconnect, rotating frame pins, and crawler pins are controlled by switches on the jacking and setup remote controls.